 If your GST turnover is below the threshold, registration is optional.
 However it can be good business practice to register for GST if you anticipate your new business will reach the $75000 turnover within the first 12 months of operation.

-Let LawPath help you register for GST, this is included in our company starter bundle.
-We make starting a business easy providing GST, ACN, ABN, TFN, PAYG and Domain Registration and much more for $596.
+You can register for GST by starting your company with us.
+We make starting a business easy by providing GST, ACN, ABN, TFN, PAYG registration and much more for $598.
 If your business is already up and running you can read on when and how to register on the ATO Website.